dilshankarunarathne/cpp-notes/README.md

 Type safety is a huge part of C++ language, and this is how we achieve that.
 Most of old C++ collections and algorithms are rich in templates, even the old C++ standard library was called STL – Standard *Template* Library.

 We can declare a template using the `template` keyword, followed by the type declaration inside angle brackets.
-We declare the type placeholder using the typename keyword and we usually give the placeholder a capital letter like T. After the template declaration, we can use that type placeholder in our functions.
+We declare the type placeholder using the `typename` keyword and we usually give the placeholder a capital letter like `T`.
+After the template declaration, we can use that type placeholder in our functions.
 It will replace the object type and give our function a generic independency from types.

 -------------------------------------------------------------------------------------------------
 template <typename T>
 int compareTo(T a, T b){